davorpa/hab-m00/README.md

 # hab-m00

-This project _(Module 00)_ holds the practice contents to early prepare my participation as student in the Hack A Boss bootcamp.
+This project _(Module 00)_ holds the practice contents to early prepare my participation as student at [Hack A Boss bootcamp](https://hackaboss.dev/bootcamp-programacion-remoto).

 ## How to contribute